 - The constructor should take a single parameter of type ClassifierFactory. - For now, you can just leave the confidence prediction as returning 0. - To classify an example, we will use the weighted vote based on the confidence of the classifiers.
 You will need to calculate a running total for all of the labels.
-For each of your paired classifiers you'll update the total for two labels, increasing one and decreasing the other like we talked about in class (see the notes for details).
+For each of your paired classifiers you'll update the total for two labels, increasing one and decreasing the other.